wpeka/wpadcenter/README.txt

 Click on the download button to get the WP AdCenter plugin right now.

 ***See what Oli has to say about WP AdCenter:***
-> "WP AdCenter will take care of all aspects of advertising on your WordPress powered websites.
+> "WP AdCenter will take care of all aspects of advertising on your WordPress-powered websites.
 Whether you want to run your own advertising in the form of affiliate banners, Google Adsense, or any other advertising network you can think of, or you would like to offer advertising spots for sale on your site – it's all possible with WP AdCenter."
 >
 > <cite>– Oli, Founder , Kooc Media</cite>